mfarhad1994/Data-Engineering-Projects/10. ETL Pipelines on Google Cloud and BigQuery/README.md

 # ETL Pipelines on Google Cloud Platform and BigQuery

-Today, we will explore how to transition our existing **ETL pipeline** ([Go to 2.
-Ingesting Data to PostgreSQL using Docker](2.
-Ingesting Data to PostgreSQL using Docker/README.md)) to **Google Cloud** using **Google Cloud Storage (GCS)** and **BigQuery**.
+Today, we will explore how to transition our existing **ETL pipeline** [Go to 02.
+Ingesting Data to PostgreSQL using Docker](02. %20Ingesting%20Data%20to%20PostgreSQL%20using%20Docker/README.md) to **Google Cloud** using **Google Cloud Storage (GCS)** and **BigQuery**.
 To begin, we must first set up our environment on **Google Cloud** before integrating our pipeline, our objective is to extract data from a CSV file—similar to our previous **PostgreSQL** example—but instead of loading it into PostgreSQL, we will upload it to a **data lake**, specifically **Google Cloud Storage**.
 This serves as a staging area where the CSV file will be stored, ready for processing within Google Cloud.

 Once the file is in **GCS**, **BigQuery** can automatically create a table from it, allowing us to start processing and querying the data.
 Our workflow remains similar to the previous approach: we maintain a staging table and a final table, merging monthly data into the main table for consolidated storage.
 However, the key difference here is that we leverage **cloud computing**, enabling us to process significantly larger datasets efficiently.